vohaha/game1_simple/README.md

 Game1 is not about winning — it’s about _becoming_.
 The systems simulate:

-- **Energy & Effort**: Players manage actions and rest in a world where energy is finite.
+- **Energy & Effort**: Individuals manage actions and rest in a world where energy is finite.
-- **Group Dynamics**: Players form groups to specialize, scale, and survive.
+- **Group Dynamics**: Individuals form groups to specialize, scale, and survive.
 - **Deal-Making**: Cooperation emerges through agreements with real trust dynamics.
 - **Production & Service**: Value is created through attention, focus, and skill.
 - **Temporal Rhythms**: Time matters.
 Rest, work, and biological preferences shape productivity.